LostBoysStudio/lostboysstudio.github.io/apps/eggs-and-bakey/privacy.md

 ## Introduction

 Welcome to Eggs and Bakey!
-This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application.
+This Privacy Policy explains how we handle your information when you use our Apple Watch application.

-## Information We Collect

-### Information You Provide
-- Game progress and scores
-- Recipe completion data
-- Game settings and preferences

-### Automatically Collected Information
-- Device information (device type, operating system)
+## Our Privacy Commitment

+Eggs and Bakey is built with privacy as a core principle.
+We believe in:
-- Game performance data
+- Processing all data locally on your device
-- Ad interaction data (through Google AdMob)
+- Not storing any personal data
+- Not sharing any data with third parties
+- Not using cloud storage

-## How We Use Your Information
+## Information Processing

-We use the collected information to:
-- Provide and improve the game experience
-- Track game progress and achievements
-- Display personalized advertisements
-- Analyze game performance and user behavior

-## Advertising

-Our app uses Google AdMob to display advertisements.
-AdMob may collect and process data as described in their privacy policy.
-For more information about AdMob's data collection and usage, please visit: [Google Privacy Policy](https://policies.google.com/privacy)
+### Heart Rate Data
+- All heart rate monitoring is performed locally on your Apple Watch
+- No heart rate data is stored or transmitted
+- Data is processed in real-time and immediately discarded
+- No historical data is maintained

-## Data Storage
+### Alert Data

-- Game progress is stored locally on your device
+- Alert preferences are stored locally on your device
+- Alert history is not maintained
+- No alert data is transmitted or shared

+## Device Permissions

+Eggs and Bakey requires the following permissions:
+- Heart rate monitoring
+- Background app refresh
+- Notifications

-- We do not collect or store personal information
+These permissions are used solely for the app's core functionality and are not used to collect or store personal data.

+## Data Security

+- All processing occurs on your device
+- No data is transmitted over the internet
+- No data is stored in the cloud
-- Ad-related data is handled by Google AdMob
+- No data is shared with third parties

 ## Children's Privacy

-Our app is suitable for all ages and does not knowingly collect personal information from children under 13.
-If you are a parent and discover that your child has provided us with personal information, please contact us.
+Our app is not specifically designed for children under 13, and we do not knowingly collect any personal information from children.

-## Third-Party Services

-We use the following third-party services:
-- Google AdMob (for advertising)

 ## Your Rights

 You have the right to:
-- Access your game data
+- Access any locally stored preferences
-- Delete your game data
+- Delete any locally stored preferences
-- Opt-out of personalized advertising
+- Control notification settings
+- Uninstall the app at any time

 ## Changes to This Policy